 Barcelona is the capital and largest city of Catalonia, Spain.
 It is home to approximately 1,600,000 people and is known for its sophisticated textile industry.
 While Barcelona is a thriving city, residents may be looking for the next opportunity in the United States.
+Our Barcelona immigration attorney can help.

 It’s important to know the United States has a complicated immigration process.
 Most applicants must endure a lot of paperwork, long waiting periods and may have to attend visa interviews.
 The process is so intricate that the majority of applicants make mistakes on their application and one error could hinder your immigration plans for months.

-If you or someone you know is wishing to immigrate to the United States, it’s imperative you contact an experienced immigration attorney.
+If you or someone you know is wishing to immigrate to the United States, it’s imperative you contact an experienced Barcelona immigration attorney.

-Attorney for Barcelona in The Woodlands, Texas
+Immigration Attorney for Barcelona in The Woodlands, Texas

 Contact us today at (281) 306-5896 and schedule a consultation.
 Luis F. Hess can assist you with your application, analyze it for errors and help you immigrate smoothly.
 We accept clients throughout the greater Montgomery County area including Oak Ridge North, Houston, Conroe, Shenandoah and The Woodlands.